Send Money at Tishomingo County Jail.

 Quick Facts

-• Common deposit methods include on-site kiosks, online portals, walk-in retail cash payments, and mailed deposits.
+• You can typically add money through on-site kiosks, online portals, walk-in retail payments, or mailed deposits.

-• Deposited funds go into a commissary or trust account for commissary purchases, phone time, laundry, and other approved uses.
+• Deposited funds are placed in a commissary or trust account for commissary purchases, phone time, laundry, and other approved uses.

-• Automated or online deposits often post immediately while mailed or retail cash deposits usually take longer to appear.
+• Posting speed varies by method: automated channels often post immediately, while mailed or retail deposits may take longer to post.

-• When making a deposit, include the inmate's full name, ID number, and the facility so funds route correctly.
+• Always include the inmate’s full name, ID number, and the facility name so the deposit is routed correctly.

 Common Questions

-How can I add money to an inmate's account at Tishomingo County Jail?
+How can I add money to an inmate at Tishomingo County Jail?

-Common options include an on-site kiosk, an online deposit portal, walk-in retail cash payments, or mailed deposits.
-Since availability and vendors can vary, confirm which channels Tishomingo County Jail accepts before you send money.
+Common options include on-site kiosks, online deposit portals, walk-in retail cash payments, or mailed deposits.
+Methods vary by facility, so confirm which payment channels Tishomingo County Jail uses before you submit a deposit.

 Other Guides for Tishomingo County Jail